semgrep/semgrep-docs/docs/release-notes/latest.md

 ### Removed

 - `python -m semgrep` has been removed.
 Instead, invoke Semgrep directly by entering `semgrep` in the CLI.
 - Semgrep no longer looks for a `.semgrep.yml` config file or `.semgrep/` in the current directory, which previously caused conflicts when invoking `semgrep` from your home directory.
-This is because the home directory can contain a `.semgrep/settings.yml` file that is not a Semgrep rule. ([#4457](https://github.com/returntocorp/semgrep/issues/4457))
+This is because the home directory can contain a `.semgrep/settings.yml` file that is not a Semgrep rule, despite Semgrep expecting a rule file. ([#4457](https://github.com/returntocorp/semgrep/issues/4457))
   - The preferred method to run rules is to explicitly pass rules through the `--config` option.
 For example, to run a `.semgrep.yml` file containing rules, you must enter `semgrep --config .semgrep.yml`.
 - If you previously wrapped Semgrep Python code by calling `semgrep_main.main`, you must replace the previous call with `run_scan.run_scan`.
 Note that these Python calls will be removed in the future.
 - `--enable-metrics` and `--disable-metrics` have been removed.
 Instead, use any of the following: